Ekopia launched a new community currency in May 2002 – the Eko, with the support of the Hygeia Foundation.

 - Findhorn Foundation

-Since the successful trial, 15-20,000 Ekos have been in permanent circulation and we are now into a fourth issue (due to expire in July 2017).
+Since the successful trial, 15-20,000 Ekos have been in permanent circulation and we are now into a fifth issue (launched in November 2017).

 Total trading turnover of the notes is estimated at >£100,000 per annum and several new traders have started accepting the currency.
 As a result of the surpluses created we have been able to make a grants to various community bodies including the Festivals Group, Youth Project and New Findhorn Association.